 The ultra-popular TikTok (formerly known as Musical.ly) is essentially a Chinese app that helps users create short format videos ranging from beauty and fitness to music etc. Lasso’s features also seem to be rather similar to that of TikTok.
 The Chinese app has gained immense popularity in terms of the number of downloaded as well as the number of users it is currently housing.
 The popularity of TikTok could be measured by its exceptional growth as the app launched in 2016 hit 500 million users mark in July this year.

-The maximum users that have been found to be on TikTok belong majorly in the teenage.
-The users enjoy the facility of dancing and miming to their favourite tunes and also broadcasting them live.
-It is a known fact that Facebook, has in the past, tried to procure apps and sites that house a large number of users.
+The maximum number of users that have been found to be on TikTok belong majorly teenage.
+The users enjoy the facility of dancing and miming their favourite tunes and also broadcasting them live.
+It is a known fact that Facebook has, in the past, tried to procure apps and sites that house a large number of users.
 For example, WhatsApp and Snapchat.
 However, after failing to acquire Snapchat, Facebook went to the lengths of adding Instagram stories that are similar in fashion to those on Snapchat.
-Not only did Facebook managed to bring a reduction in Snapchat users, but it also doubled its number of users under Instagram.
-This move also attracted the older users who weren’t too comfortable with using Snapchat.
+Not only did Facebook manage to bring a reduction in Snapchat users, but it also doubled its number of users under Instagram.
+This move also attracted older users who weren’t too comfortable with using Snapchat.

-Facebook has had so many major charges and allegations against itself, like for example, the Cambridge Analytica scandal, retaining the videos deleted by the users, Russia meddling and fake news etc, that it is facing difficulty in retaining as well as acquiring both new and old users.
-Due to this, the company is striving to infinite lengths to make itself attractive spot for various users.
-Thus, the launching of “Lasso” is another venture into attracting the users towards itself.
+Facebook has had so many major charges and allegations against itself; For example, the Cambridge Analytica scandal, retaining the videos deleted by the users, Russia meddling and fake news etc., that it is facing difficulty in retaining as well as acquiring both new and old users.
+Due to this, the company is striving to infinite lengths to make itself an attractive spot for various users.
+Thus, the launch of Facebook Lasso is another venture into attracting users towards itself.